 The graduate programs are accredited through the Higher Learning Commission of the North Central Association of Colleges and Schools.
 The MBA programs have additional accreditation through the International Accreditation Council for Business Education (IACBE).
 The Occupational Therapy program has additional accreditation through the Accreditation Council for Occupational Therapy Education (ACOTE).
-The Master of Science in Information Systems and Cloud Security Risk Management programs are affiliated with the National Professional Science Master's Association (NPSMA) as Professional Science Master's (PSM) degree programs.
+The Master of Science in Information Systems program is affiliated with the National Professional Science Master's Association (NPSMA) as a Professional Science Master's (PSM) degree program.
 The MSN program has additional accreditation through the Commission of Collegiate Colleges of Nursing (CCNE).